Richard Paul Conaboy

-Education and early career
+Early life

 Born in Scranton, Pennsylvania, Conaboy received a Bachelor of Arts degree from the University of Scranton in 1945 and was an Air Corps Sergeant in the United States Army from 1945 to 1947.
 He received a Bachelor of Laws from the Columbus School of Law at the Catholic University of America in 1950.
 As a student Conaboy was a member of the Alpha Sigma Lambda and Pi Sigma Alpha honor societies.

+Career

-He was admitted to the bar in 1951 and was in private practice in Scranton from then until 1962.
+Canaboy was admitted to the bar in 1951 and was in private practice in Scranton from then until 1962.
 Conaboy was a deputy state attorney general for the State Workman's Insurance Fund of Pennsylvania from 1953 to 1959.
 He was a hearing examiner of the Pennsylvania Liquor Control Board from 1959 to 1962.
 Conaboy then served as a judge of the Court of Common Pleas for Lackawanna County, Pennsylvania, from 1962 to 1979, and was the president judge from 1978 to 1979.
 He was a member of the American Bar Association, the Pennsylvania Bar Association and the American Judicature Society.